brandonchacon/TimberlineCS/AdvCSAssignments/Projects/Project1/README.md

 - All CSS is properly formatted and easy to read/understand
 - Typed content is grammatically correct and is free of typos

+### Submit your site for grading

+#### AP Principles Only

+- In your google shared drive project directory, create a new directory called project2
+- In the project2 directory you just created, create a new file called Project2LastName
+- Copy and paste the link to your live website in your Project2LastName file